cwarden45/DTC_Scripts/Sequencing.com/README.md

 When I [previously compared VCF files](http://cdwscience.blogspot.com/2019/05/precisionfda-and-custom-scripts-for.html) (mostly for WGS versus Exome data), I found **reprocessing** the raw data resulted in better concordance between technologies (target design).

+The Sequencing.com provided VCF (for SNPs and small indels) indicates that *GRCh38.p13* was used as the reference genome.
+However, the previous analysis (and,I believe, the [Dante Labs PacBio HiFi](https://github.com/cwarden45/DTC_Scripts/tree/master/Dante_Labs) VCF) used *hg19*.
+So, without strictly testing if it was still true that reprocessing the data can lead to better variant calls, I decided to focus on comparing the re-processed variant calls for my 2 Illumina WGS datasets (which I have available, unless/until I can recieve raw data from [All of Us](https://github.com/cwarden45/DTC_Scripts/tree/master/All_of_Us)).

 After running `align_BWA_MEM.py`, `run_GATK_VarScan.py` was used to make SNP and Indel calls simlar to the [Veritas WGS](https://github.com/cwarden45/DTC_Scripts/tree/master) sample.